Langtang Vallay Trek

 • Always maintain a regular pace.
 Being too fast will tire you out, and being too slow will delay reaching your resting point.

-• Carry cash since no ATMs exist in the Langtang Valley, and the teahouse and lodge owners do not keep swiping machines.
+• Carry cash since there are no ATMs in the Langtang Valley, and teahouse and lodge owners do not have swipe machines.

 • Ensure that you pack light but include warm clothing for higher altitudes.

-• Even though there are internet services, you must be prepared for low connectivity.
+• Even with internet services, you must be prepared for low connectivity.

 Langtang Trek Highlight